HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-notes.md

 #### Optional Search Parameters:

-The following search parameter combinations SHOULD be supported.:
+The following search parameter combinations SHOULD be supported:

 1. **SHOULD** support searching using the combination of the **[`patient`](SearchParameter-us-core-condition-patient.html)** and **[`clinical-status`](SearchParameter-us-core-condition-clinical-status.html)** search parameters: